ci4rail/docs/docs/user-docs/_edge-solutions/moducop/yocto-bsp-manual/networkinterfaces.md

 nmcli con up WIFI_AP
 ```

 To provide a DHCP server for the connected clients, the `ipv4.method` is set to `shared`.
-This allows the MEC01 to act as a WiFi access point, providing network connectivity to connected devices.
+This allows the ModuCop to act as a WiFi access point, providing network connectivity to connected devices.

 ## Cellular

+Most models of the ModuCop Edge Computer MEC01/02 are equipped with a cellular modem, which can be used to connect to a mobile network.
+The cellular modem is configured via NetworkManager, similar to the WiFi and Ethernet interfaces.

+The network interface for the cellular modem is called `wwu1u1i5`.

+See [the Quickstart Guide]({{ '/edge-solutions/moducop/quick-start-guide/connect-to-internet/lte' | relative_url }}) for a step-by-step guide on how to set up the cellular modem and connect to the Internet.